cosmic-zip/witch_craft/README.md

 #   :: ZYNIX FUSION ::

 zynix-Fusion is a comprehensive framework designed to streamline, standardize, and simplify the utilization of various security tools for pentesting professionals.
-Formerly known as Linux Evil Toolkit, zynix-Fusion offers a set of user-friendly commands, including the "init" function, which allows users to define a target and seamlessly access all the tools without the need for additional typing.
+Formerly known as Zynix Fusion, zynix-Fusion offers a set of user-friendly commands, including the "init" function, which allows users to define a target and seamlessly access all the tools without the need for additional typing.

 Zynix is implemented as a Ruby script with the primary objective of serving as a shortcut.
 Rather than creating multiple tools from scratch, zynix leverages a range of existing tools to achieve its intended purpose.